 How many treatments does it take to achieve desired results?

 The length of your treatment will depend upon your condition and how well you respond to treatment.
 Generally, acute conditions recover more quickly, whereas chronic conditions will take longer.
 For example, a newly sprained ankle is likely to feel better after a couple of treatments, where as chronic shoulder issue of 3 years may take several treatments.
 Like any medicine, acupuncture varies from person to person; some respond more quickly or favorably than others.
 It is not surprising to feel better after one treatment, however it is important to remember that consistency in treatment leads to better results.

 Does insurance cover acupuncture?

-Acupuncture is covered by many insurance policies, however coverage varies greatly between plans so you need to call your provider to find out about possible acupuncture coverage.
+Acupuncture is covered by some insurance policies, however coverage varies greatly between plans.
+Contact your provider to find out about your policy's acupuncture coverage.
 Acupuncture is not covered under Medicare or Medicaid in New Jersey.

 Though White Lotus Acupuncture does not accept insurance directly, you may still be able to use your insurance for acupuncture coverage.

 If you have out-of-network benefits for acupuncture and your deductible is met, you may be entitled to all or partial reimbursement for your acupuncture visit.
 Contact your insurance company for policy details regarding reimbursement.

 White Lotus Acupuncture cannot and does not guarantee any or all insurance reimbursement.